Alfred the Great

 King Alfred the Great was well-known for his love of learning and his commitment to promoting literacy throughout his kingdom.
 He believed that education was the key to progress and success, both for individuals and for society as a whole.
 Alfred’s commitment to education is evidenced by his support for the translation of important Latin works into English and his founding of schools and libraries throughout Wessex.

 One of Alfred’s most significant contributions to education was his translation of the Consolation of Philosophy, a philosophical work by Boethius that had been written in Latin.
 Alfred was familiar with the work, having read it during his youth, and he believed that its teachings could be useful to his people.
-However, because few people in Wessex at the time knew Latin, Alfred commissioned a translation of the work into English.
+However, because few people in Wessex at the time knew Latin, Alfred commissioned a translation of the work into Old English.
 The resulting translation, known as the Old English Boethius, became an important text in the development of the English language and was widely read throughout England for centuries.

 In addition to his translation work, Alfred founded schools and libraries throughout Wessex.
 One of the most notable of these was the court school that he established at his royal court.
 The school was open to both boys and girls and was taught by some of the most learned scholars of the time.
 The curriculum included the study of Latin, the Bible, and other important texts, as well as practical skills like writing and arithmetic.
 Alfred’s emphasis on education helped to establish a culture of learning in Wessex that persisted long after his death.